Sounds from Rikers Island

 Sounds from Rikers Island is an album by jazz pianist Elmo Hope recorded in 1963 for the Audio Fidelity label.

 Reception

 The Allmusic review by Thom Jurek stated "As a musical document, it is an overwhelming success.
 Hope surrounds himself with musicians whose reputations are now legendary... the level of musical empathy and improvisational reciprocity is inspiring.
 This is an obscure date but it shouldn't be, as it features some of Hope and Gilmore's finest playing, and shows Jones in rare, lighthearted form".

+DownBeat assigned the album 4 stars.
+Reviewer Chuck Berg wrote, "Hope’s fine-line melodic arcs were sketched over rich harmonic backgrounds with Monk-like dissonances and evocative substitutions.
+He was a master of the subtle gesture, an Alexander Calder of jazz whose delicately balanced sonic mobiles seemed to float in space".